itsubaki/quasar-mcp-server/README.md

 # quasar-mcp-server

-- An MCP server that runs OpenQASM code
+- An MCP server for running OpenQASM code

 ## Examples